carlosrd/SuperHeroApp/README.md

 Future Tasks
 ===
 * Implement local cache for Character Details screen so it will be able to load data offline if available
+* Add EditText to Characters screen so you can filter Characters by name
 * Migrate to DaggerAndroid or DaggerHilt
 * Completing unitary testing